Kendralabs/Docs/README.md

 5. Wait for the maintainers to review your pull request.
 Make sure to address any feedback or requested changes promptly.

+### Code Quality

+To ensure high-quality code, please adhere to the following guidelines:

+- **Comments**: Add comments to your code where necessary to explain complex logic or important details.
+- **Naming Conventions**: Use clear and descriptive names for folders, files, variables, functions, and classes.
+Avoid single-letter names or overly abbreviated names.
+- **File and Folder Structure**: Ensure that the project structure is logical and organized.
+Avoid having separate folders for each file unless absolutely necessary.
+Proper naming can help keep the project structure clean and navigable.
+- **Path Correctness**: Make sure all file paths are correct and relative to the project root.
+Avoid hardcoding paths that could break when the project structure changes.

 ## Creating an Issue

 If you find a bug or have a feature request, please create an issue using the following steps: